openblockcc/obmpy/README.md

 ## obmpy

-This tool is modified from [ampy](https://github.com/scientifichackers/ampy), which fixes the bug that the serial port can not time out, and supports calling with python -m
+This tool is modified from [ampy](https://github.com/scientifichackers/ampy), which fixes the bug that the serial port can not time out, and supports calling with python -m.
+At the same time, it also supports setting rts/dtr to support K210 MaixDock and other devices that need to set the rts and dtr level to high to run.

 MicroPython Tool (obmpy) - Utility to interact with a CircuitPython or MicroPython board over a serial connection.